SlyCooperking/SlyCooperking/README.md

 - 👋 Hi, I’m @SlyCooperking
 - 👀 I’m interested in radio telecommunications
-- 🌱 I’m currently studying for CISSP
+- 🌱 I’m currently playing with ProxMox
-- 💞️ I’m looking to collaborate on Technical Security controls.
+- 💞️ I’m looking to collaborate on Powershell, Bash, and Rust.
 - 📫 How to reach me ...

 <!---